goschtl/zope/z3c.dobbin/trunk/src/z3c/dobbin/README.txt

     >>> repr(vinyl)
     '<Vinyl Diana Ross and The Supremes: Taking Care of Business (@ 45 RPM)>'

-If we're mapping a concrete class, and run into class properties, we won't instrument them even if they're declared by the schema.
+When mapping a class we may run into properties that should take the place of a column (a read-only value).
+As an example, consider this experimental record class where rotation speed is a function of the title and artist.

     >>> class Experimental(Vinyl):
     ...     @property